hyperledger-archives/sawtooth-pbft/docs/source/technical-information.rst

 The following `Protobuf
 <https://developers.google.com/protocol-buffers/>`__-style definitions are
-used to represent all consensus-related messages in the Sawtooth PBFT system:
+used to represent consensus-related messages in the Sawtooth PBFT system:

 .. code-block:: protobuf